elixir-europe/rdmkit/pages/your_tasks/federated_learning.md

 ### Solutions

 * For horizontal federations, FedAvg and its variants (FedProx, FedOpt) aggregate model updates by weighted averaging.
-For vertical federations, consider split neural networks {% cite splitnn18 %} or statistical alternatives such as federated singular-value decomposition (FedSVD) {% cite hartebrodt2024fedsvd %}, which has been applied to genome-wide association studies (GWAS) and other high-dimensional omics analyses.
-PyVertical {% cite pyvertical20 %} provides a Python implementation for vertical FL experiments.
+For vertical federations, consider split neural networks {% cite splitnn18 %} or statistical alternatives such as federated singular-value decomposition (FedSVD) {% cite hartebrodt2024fedsvd %}, which has been applied to genome-wide association studies (GWAS) and other high-dimensional omics analyses. {% tool "pyvertical" %} {% cite pyvertical20 %} provides a Python implementation for vertical FL experiments.
-* The Observational Medical Outcomes Partnership Common Data Model (OMOP CDM) {% cite omop_jhu24 %} is widely adopted for observational health data and maps well onto federated structured-query-language (SQL) back-ends.
+* {% tool "omop-cdm" %} {% cite omop_jhu24 %} is widely adopted for observational health data and maps well onto federated structured-query-language (SQL) back-ends.
 A typical implementation follows an extract, transform and validate pipeline: extract source data into staging tables, transform using Observational Health Data Sciences and Informatics (OHDSI) tools to map local vocabularies to standard concepts, and validate completeness via a data-quality dashboard.
 See the [OHDSI collaborative protocol](https://www.ohdsi.org/data-standardization/) for implementation guidance {% cite ohdsi2024 %}.
-* OMOP CDM standardises longitudinal health records, while GA4GH Phenopackets formalise genetic and phenotypic findings for specific individuals.
+* {% tool "omop-cdm" %} standardises longitudinal health records, while GA4GH Phenopackets formalise genetic and phenotypic findings for specific individuals.
 The two are complementary and can be used together in a federated study.
 Refer to the [GA4GH Phenopackets specification](https://www.ga4gh.org/product/phenopackets/) for schema definitions and validation rules.
-* To let external analysts discover which federated data partitions exist, you can expose a read-only endpoint using Beacon v2 (yes/no genomic-presence queries) {% cite beacon_v2 %} or the GA4GH Search/Data-Connect API for richer tabular filters {% cite ga4gh_search %}.
+* To let external analysts discover which federated data partitions exist, you can expose a read-only endpoint using {% tool "beacon-v2" %} (yes/no genomic-presence queries) {% cite beacon_v2 %} or the GA4GH Search/Data-Connect API for richer tabular filters {% cite ga4gh_search %}.
 * Research Object Crate (RO-Crate) is a lightweight community standard for packaging research data together with its metadata.
-You can use [runcrate](https://github.com/ResearchObject/runcrate), a command-line utility for manipulating Workflow Run RO-Crate packages, to bundle harmonised data descriptions and ensure provenance {% cite runcrate_cli %}.
+You can use {% tool "runcrate" %}, a command-line utility for manipulating Workflow Run RO-Crate packages, to bundle harmonised data descriptions and ensure provenance {% cite runcrate_cli %}.

 | FAIR principle | Implementation in FL | Example |
 |----------------|---------------------|---------|